Robustly estimating heterogeneity in factorial data using Rashomon Partitions

-meaning that the approximation only evaluates models in the RPS but is also normalized by the RPS.
-The quality of this approximation, of course, depends on both the shape of the posterior (i.e., how concentrated is the posterior around the highest probability models) and the structure of the RPS.
-Our first goal, then, is to describe how well we can approximate $P_{\bbeta \mid \Z}$ using the RPS.
-And then, we discuss how to construct the posterior over partitions, $\Pr(\Pi \mid \Z)$, using generalized Bayesian inference.
-Technical details for results discussed here are deferred to \Cref{appendix:posterior-approx}.
+We now elaborate on the statistical framework underlying the RPS.
+Our first goal is to describe how well we can approximate the distribution over effects, $P_{\bbeta \mid \Z}$, using the RPS.
+We then discuss how to construct the posterior over partitions, $\Pr(\Pi \mid \Z)$, using generalized Bayesian inference.
+Technical details and full proofs are in \Cref{appendix:posterior-approx}.